eispalast/mkalias/README.md

 and so on.

 ## Usage
-Just type `mkaliases`.
+Just type `mkalias`.
 It asks you for a new alias.
 It then asks you for the command to be executed.
 Finally you are asked which in which category the new alias should go in.
 You are shown a list of all existing categorys + the option for a new category.
 Type the number corresponding to the category.
 In case you chose to create a new category you are asked for a new category name.
 Type it in, hit enter and the new alias is stored in your configuration file.
 Don't forget to source the shell configuration file or start a new shell instance after creating a new alias.